AJIEXAHDPO/delivery-api/README.md

-## About
+# Delivery API
-Api for delivery service to create and orders and assign it to the couriers.
+Simple and secure Api for online delivery service to make an orders.
 Powered by Laravel framework.
 ## Functional
 Api supports bearer token authentication.
 To log in use `email` and `password` to get a new token.